JeroenVdb/homebridge-daikin-cloud/README.md

 - Redirect URI
 - Port

-First 3 values you will get when you set up your App in the Daikin Europe Developer Portal.
+First 2 values you will get when you set up your App in the Daikin Europe Developer Portal.
+The last 2 values are the Redirect URI and port where the Daikin Cloud API will send the tokens to.

 #### Create an App in the Daikin Europe Developer Portal